stelzinga/MF/Management_Framework.md

 This includes assets like goodwill, copyrights, procedures, referential data, etc. that are or are not also Accounting Assets.

 #### Data
 The terms *Data* and *Information* a.k.a. *Info* are often used interchangeably, but they aren't the same.
-Data, in the Management Framework, is defined as *individual records of fact*, while Information is the *organisation, interpretation and visualisation*, or in short *representation* of those facts *within a relevant context*.
+Data, in the Management Framework, is defined as *individual records of fact*, while Info is the *organisation, interpretation and visualisation*, or in short *representation* of those facts *within a relevant context*.
 However, when talking of Data as an Asset, it assumes both the record of fact as well as the representation of it.
 In other words, Data in this Framework reflects both Data and Info.
 The Asset Data is an intangible Asset, but has its own classification given its importance.
 Data is considered a combination of a physical repository (classified under Infrastructure) and the content held therein.
 Content can be broken down into two key types: *Structured Data* (spreadsheets, databases,...), and *Unstructured Data* (videos, music, pictures, text, presentations, source code,...).
 Neither Data nor Info yield truth (an accurate reflection of reality) as such, because both can be subjectively produced (Harari, 2024).
-However, this note will not expand upon that philosophical debate and stick to the simple premise that Managers have an interest to have Data and Info produced such that it is as accurate as possible, and it is assumed that Managers do this in the best interest of the Venture.
+However, this note will not expand upon that philosophical debate and stick to the simple premise that Managers have an interest to have Data and Info produced such that it is as accurate as possible, and it is assumed that Managers do this in the best interest of the Venture in the broadest sense.

 #### Services
-Unlike the Services provided by the Venture (output of the Venture), Services under Assets refers to Services received by the Venture i.e., *provided* by Suppliers and which are not any of the above e.g., trading venues, catering. cleaning services.
+Unlike the Services provided by the Venture (output of the Venture), Services under Assets refers to Services received by the Venture i.e., *provided* by Suppliers and which are not any of the above e.g., trading venues, catering, cleaning services.
 Such Services are not recognised as an Asset on the Balance Sheet, but rather generate a Cost on the Income Statement.
-From an Operations perspective such Services are an Asset as they enable Operations to be performed.
+From an Operations perspective such Services are deemed an Asset as they enable Operations to be performed.
 ________________________________________
 ## Capital
 In order to pay for Resources the Venture needs Cash.
 Cash is obtained through cash from Revenue but is often not available at the time, or in sufficient amount, when required.
 Overcoming the timing and size differences between needing Cash and sufficient Cash having been generated from Revenue is done through *Financial Capital*, or Capital in short.